 The involvement of Big Tech in healthcare has increased in recent years, with major tech giants playing a significant role in reforming the industry.

 Increased tech development in the healthcare industry has generally meant efficient handling of several manual processes and faster financial services and transactions.
-However, it could also present problems as the tech giants move forward to compete with established organisations in the industry.
+However, it could also present problems as the tech giants move forward to compete with established organizations in the industry.

 In the article below, we look at all the different ways the known giants of the tech industry are integrating themselves into healthcare, the effect of this new integration on customers, and the future possibilities in the industry.